School staff shortage fears amid Covid spike and 'hellish' pre-Christmas

 He said: "The last two weeks before Christmas were pretty hellish for staff, because so many were off and they were having to combine classes.

-- 7 Bid to convert village house into nine flats
+- 10 Plans to convert village chapel into homes withdrawn

 "We have had members saying they were teaching combined classes of 50 children before Christmas, but that they wouldn't be able to keep doing that in January.